ahmadmustafeen/ahmadmustafeen/README.md

 | Project Name | Description |
 | :---:        |    :----   |
 | [Anyaa.io](https://anyaa.io)  | Small Business Owners looking to build a presence online, sell products & services, manage & schedule customers, communicate with & grow their customer base, choose Anyaa.io.
+| [SkilledScore](https://skilledscore.com)  | A smarter way to find the right skills and jobs.
+Create your profile and get your score.
+Achieve Your Professional Goals with Skilledscore" Skilled score helped me score a new job that I was dreaming of.
+Improve and share your skill score.

+|[Quickwrite](https://www.skilledgeeks.us)| QuickWrite, developed by Geeks Of Kolachi, is an innovative content creation platform that empowers users to effortlessly generate compelling blogs on the latest trends from Twitter and Google.
+Utilizing the power of OpenAI, QuickWrite enables users to craft insightful and engaging articles while offering the added ability to generate relevant images that complement their content.
+Seamlessly integrating with popular blogging sites like WordPress

   <!--
   # ⚙️ GitHub Analytics